 Will your cafés be open?
 Will there be food and drinks for sale?

-The Courtyard Café will be open with a good selection of take away food and drink.
-In addition, the Kiosk in front of the Courtyard will serve Ice Cream and snacks, and the Horse Box near the Walled Garden will be open at busy times.
+The Courtyard Café is open with a good selection of take away food and drink and socially distanced table spacing for those wishing to eat in.
+In addition, the Kiosk in front of the Courtyard serve Ice Cream and snacks, and the Horse Box near the Walled Garden is open at busy times.

 See our menu here >>